 Since the discovery of high temperature superconductors in 1986, rapid technical advances have characterized the HTS industry, which in turn have resulted in a large number of patents, including overlapping patents, relating to superconductivity.
 As a result, the patent situation in the field of HTS technology and products is unusually complex.
 We have obtained licenses to patents and patent applications covering some HTS materials.
-AMSC has acquired exclusive rights (through 2017) to a fundamental U.S. patent (U.S. 8,060,169 B1)

-covering (2G) and similar (HTS) wire and applications.
+AMSC has acquired exclusive rights (through 2017) to a fundamental U.S. patent (U.S. 8,060,169 B1) covering (2G) and similar (HTS) wire and applications.
 However, we may have to obtain additional licenses to HTS materials.

-We are focusing on the production of our Amperium[TM] wire, and we intend to continue to maintain a leadership position in 2G HTS wire through a combination of patents, licenses and proprietary expertise.
-In addition to our owned patents and patent applications in 2G HTS wire, we have obtained licenses from (i) MIT for the MOD process we use to deposit the YBCO layer, Alcatel-Lucent on the YBCO material, and (ii) the University of Tennessee/Battelle for the RABiTS[®] process we use for the substrate and buffer layers for this technology.
+We are focusing on the production of our AmperiumTM wire, and we intend to continue to maintain a leadership position in 2G HTS wire through a combination of patents, licenses and proprietary expertise.
+In addition to our owned patents and patent applications in 2G HTS wire, we have obtained licenses from (i) MIT for the MOD process we use to deposit the YBCO layer, (ii) Alcatel-Lucent on the YBCO material, and (iii) the

+University of Tennessee/Battelle for the RABiTS® process we use for the substrate and buffer layers for this technology.
 If alternative processes become more promising in the future, we will also seek to develop a proprietary position in these alternative processes.

-We have a significant number of patents and patents pending covering applications of HTS wire, such as HTS fault current limiters, FaultBlockerTM technology (including both HTS power cables and fault current limiting capability) and HTS rotating machines.
+We have a significant number of patents and patents pending covering applications of HTS wire, such as HTS fault current limiting technology (including both our HTS power cable solution called Fault BlockerTM, as well as stand-alone fault current limiting capability) and HTS rotating machines.
 Since the superconductor rotating machine and FaultBlockerTM applications are relatively new, we are building a particularly strong patent position in these areas.
 At present, we believe we have the world's broadest and most fundamental patent position in superconductor rotating machines technology.
-We have also filed a series of patents on our concept for our proprietary FaultBlockerTM technology.
+We have also filed a series of patents on our concept for our proprietary fault current limiting technology.
 However, there can be no assurance that that these patents will be sufficient to assure our freedom of action in these fields without further licensing from others.
 See Part I, Item 1A, "Risk Factors," for more information regarding the status of the commercialization of our AmperiumTM wire products.